SharathKumarVadla/Dog-Breed-Identification-CNN/README.md

 **Deployment**

-The application has beeen built using streamlit and deployed in the streamlit cloud.
+The application has been built using streamlit and deployed in the streamlit cloud.
 The application can be accessed using the below link.
 *https://dog-breed-identification-cnn.streamlit.app/*

 For more information on this case study, please feel free to go through my blog <br>